Sofia Is For Foodies! The Best Restaurants in Sofia, Bulgaria

 Is tap water safe?
 How do I ask for it?

 Tap water is generally safe to drink in Sofia.
-If you want it, ask for “чешмяна вода” (cheshmyana voda).
-Some places default to bottled water — specify tap if you don’t want to be charged for it.
+To request it, ask for “чешмяна вода” (cheshmyana voda).
+Some places default to bottled water — specify tap to avoid being charged for it.

 Are menus in English?